isocialPractice/bookmarklets/README.md

 ----
 <dl><dd><dl><dd>

 Change or add a website favicon.
-For fun or to help identify sites by tab or bookmark icons; e.g. add an icon to appear in bookmarks when bookmarking a site without a favicon..
+For fun or to help identify sites by tab or bookmark icons; e.g. add an icon to appear in bookmarks when bookmarking a site without a favicon.
 Works with:

 1. Remote URL - website or application
 2. Local URL - locally hosted website or application